Onestop ID scheme

 Where is the authority for a Onestop ID

-To browse Onestop IDs for feeds and operators, try the Transitland Feed Registry.
+Onestop IDs for feeds are defined within the Transitland Atlas repository.